stackforge/prep-source-repos/README.md

 working effectively with multiple patchsets in one project without them being made into a stack in gerrit.

+Refs of the form xx/yy/0 are late-bound references to gerrit - they will use the gerrit REST API to find out the latest version and will use that.

 When running prep-source-repos any additional arguments after the refs and output dir are used to filter the repositories to fetch - so when working on (say) two local orthogonal patches to nova, and you need to update your rollup